Conturing/affinitree-py/README.md

 </p>

 Schemas are a collection of typical operations that are used in the context of neural networks.
-In code, on can apply these as follows:
+In code, one can apply these as follows:

 ```python
 from affinitree import AffTree